dslik/red-jellies/final-project/final-project-report.md

 * As the power subsystem is not complete, future work on this project would likely focus on that area.
 * The sensor architecture outlined could be extended to other low-power sensors, such as a light level/colour sensor.
 However, the design tradeoffs around resin encapsulation and the use of a super capacitor imposes significant limitations on which sensors could be used.
 * Photos should be added to the end-user documentation section
+* Additional design work is required to ensure that a whole collection of Calor sensors deployed will have their temperature samples taken with sufficient temporal alignment to be able to enable cross-sensor correlations